peterkuma/ccbrowse/README.md

 How tiles and images are stored is configurable.
 By default references to files are stored in the fileref database by the fileref storage.
-A second option is the SQLite storage, which stores references to the file (soft import) or data (hard import) in tiles in a number of SQLite databases, sharded (split) by the x-coordinate in order to avoid overly large database files and large number of files in file system directories.
+A second option is the SQLite storage, which stores references to the file (soft import) or interpolated data (hard import) in tiles in a number of SQLite databases, sharded (split) by the x-coordinate in order to avoid overly large database files and large number of files in file system directories.
 A third option is the filesystem storage, which does the same, but tiles are stored in individual files.
 This is suitable for testing purposes, but does not scale well to more than several product files with typical file systems.

 ## Configuration